 I started working with World First about two years ago, when they referred suspended sellers to me for assistance.
 Since then, we’ve managed to help several of their sellers recover suspended accounts or restricted listings.

-Answering a range of questions from sellers, I noticed that there are knowledge gaps from one or another country and how policy differences between marketplaces pose unprecedented challenges to third-party sellers.
+Answering a range of selling on Amazon questions, I noticed that there are knowledge gaps from one or another country and how policy differences between marketplaces pose unprecedented challenges to third-party sellers.

 Yet no matter what areas we delved into or what country we focused on, the message I deliver stays clear: stay on top of things by monitoring performance and policy actions on your account, all the time.